 In this section of RCAH 111, we will focus on the connection between culture and “storytelling,” broadly conceived.
 That is, we will examine the ways in which culture shapes the ways we perceive the world around us, and how we organize those perceptions into oral and written narratives – be they what we conventionally would call “stories” like personal narratives, myths or novels, or other genres like scientific, academic or philosophical writing, each with their own generic rules for the “stories” they tell.
-Drawing primarily on essays, short stories, novels and graphic novels, we will be particularly interested in what happens when different “cultures,” or ways of knowing and writing, collide, clash or mix, in a process we will call “transculturation.”
-In what ways, we will ask, does “culture” provide us with narratives, patterns, genres – what we might call “stories” -- through which we “shape” our experience into something meaningful?
+Drawing primarily on short stories and novels, we will be particularly interested in what happens when different “cultures,” or ways of knowing and writing, collide, clash or mix, in a process we will call “transculturation.”
+In what ways, we will ask, does “culture” provide us with narratives, patterns, genres, through which we “shape” our experience into something meaningful?
 In what ways do we deploy, bend, mix these “stories”?
+If culture might be defined as a shared system of meanings through which one interprets the world, in what ways might the classroom constitute “a culture,” and what kinds of “stories” are employed therein?
 In what ways are cultural “ways of knowing” embodied in (or constituted by, or complicated through) different genres of writing?
 What do each of these ways of knowing/writing/storytelling reveal or enable us to see, and what might they leave out?
-Readings may include Herman Melville’s Moby-Dick, Zora Neale Hurston’s Their Eyes Were Watching God, and Art Spiegelman’s Maus, among others.
+In what ways can certain kinds of writing or storytelling be seen as the mixing of, or struggle between, multiple systems of meaning or cultures?
+Possible course texts include Herman Melville’s Moby-Dick, Zora Neale Hurston’s Their Eyes Were Watching God, Leslie Marmon Silko’s Ceremony and/or Art Spiegelman’s Maus.

 Race, Rhetoric, and the Arts of Resistance

-We will explore the role of language and culture within popular struggles for racial, social, and economic justice.
+In this section of RCAH 111, we will explore the role that rhetoric plays within popular struggles for racial, social, and economic justice.
 Our task this semester is three-fold: we will 1) explore the intersecting rhetorics of race, class, and gender; 2) examine the role that writing has played in re-inscribing or resisting existing power relations in society; and 3) experiment with various modes of argumentation (from academic essays, dialogic journal writing, individual and group presentations, poetry, and visual art), writing in various genres or styles for multiple audiences and different rhetorical situations.

 In the U.S. we seem to have a tenuous relationship with religion.
 On the one hand, officially the U.S. is a “secular” nation with no state religion and a constitution that guarantees the separation of church and state.
 On the other hand, in many ways we are a deeply religious nation.
 Surveys consistently suggest that a majority of citizens believe in God and religious institutions play important roles at the local and national level.
 We try to manage this tension by distinguishing between the public and private spheres of life, relegating religion to the latter, but this solution has been only partially successful as debates about matters such as the teaching intelligent design in public schools, public support for faith-based social services, and same-sex marriage demonstrate.
 The goal of this course is to explore the intersection of religious belief and public life.
 We will explore the following sorts of questions: What does it mean to have a “secular” society?
 How do our religious beliefs shape how we respond to public issues?
 How should they?
 Does religious faith improve or harm our public lives?
 How can we talk respectfully and constructively about religion?